Hyundai Ioniq 6: Malaysia

+The Ioniq 6 N was launched in Malaysia on 11 June 2026, as part of the introduction of the Hyundai N performance sub-brand to the Malaysian market.

 Philippines

 The Ioniq 6 made its ASEAN premiere in the Philippines at the 18th Manila International Auto Show before its launch on 26 June 2023.
 It is offered in a sole GLS 2WD Long Range variant.